Double strangeness pentaquarks and other exotic hadrons in the $\Xi_b \to \Xi\ J/\Psi\ \phi$ decay: Exotic hadrons in decay

-In Fig. \ref{fig:J/psiXi-all} where we compare the contribution from one and two $X$ resonance models with FSI, varying the mass of the wide pentaquark and its coupling to the $J/\psi~\Xi$ channel.
-We do that since we know there can exist some theoretical uncertainties, so we modify the pentaquark pole position by $\pm50~{\rm MeV}$ and we allow for a $20\%$ of variation of the coupling of the pentaquark to the channel $J/\psi~\Xi$.
-The results presented in Fig. \ref{fig:J/psiXi-all} clearly show that the presence of the double strangeness pentaquark is experimentally detectable in all cases.
-Actually, in the case of one wide $X(4140)$ this task seems to be much simpler.
-And certainly the experimental measurement of the $J/\psi~\Xi$ invariant mass spectrum from the $\Xi_b\to\Xi~J/\psi~\phi$ decay would also allow one to distinguish between one wide $X(4140)$ or two $X$ models.
+In Fig. \ref{fig:J/psiXi-all} we compare the the $J/\psi~\Xi$ spectrum for the one (left panels) and the two (right panels) $X$ resonance models including FSI, but varying the mass of the wide pentaquark and its coupling to the $J/\psi~\Xi$ channel, in order to implement the effect of some theoretical uncertainties.
+We modify the pentaquark pole position by $\pm50~{\rm MeV}$ (top to bottom panels) and we allow for a $20\%$ of variation of the coupling of the pentaquark to the channel $J/\psi~\Xi$ (different colors in each panel).
+The results of Fig.~\ref{fig:J/psiXi-all} clearly show that the presence of the double strangeness pentaquark is experimentally detectable in all cases.
+Actually, in the case of one wide $X(4140)$ (left panels) this task seems to be more easily achievable.
+And certainly the experimental measurement of the $J/\psi~\Xi$ invariant mass spectrum from the $\Xi_b\to\Xi~J/\psi~\phi$ decay would also allow one to distinguish, from the different shape of the pentaquark signal, between the one wide $X(4140)$ resonance model or that assuming two $X$ states.